redingitup/fandynamicgeneric/README.md

 1. Daemon returns fans to iDRAC AUTO control
 2. Waits 120 seconds for cooling
 3. Cleanly exits
-4. Systemd automatically restarts it
+4. Systemd automatically restarts it (if enabled)
 5. Fan control resumes

 To **disable** auto-restart: